vulkomilev/oumi/docs/user_guides/infer/infer.md

 ### Inference Engines

 Inference Engines are simple tools for running inference on models in Oumi.
-This includes newly trained models, downloaded pretrained models, and even remote APIs such as Anthropic, Gemini, and Open AI.
+This includes newly trained models, downloaded pretrained models, and even remote APIs such as Anthropic, Gemini, and OpenAI.

 #### Choosing an Engine